achakravarti/ru.sh/doc/log.3.md

 # FILES
-The files related to the Log component are listed below.
-Files marked as _source_ are part of the project repository where development occurs; those marked with _install_ are the files installed when `make install` is run

 The source files of the Log component are distributed as shown below.
 Files marked with _origin_ are relative to the project root of the Git repository where development takes place.
 Files marked with _install_ are installed to the